Classic College International

-Classic College International (CCI) is a college situated at the Pingala Marg, Gaushala in Kathmandu, Nepal.
-It was established in the year 2056 BS (1999 AD) at Thapathali.
-Later on in year 2062 BS (2005 AD), it was shifted to Gaushala.
-The regular courses of Science (+2), Management (+2), Humanities (+2), Bachelors in Business Administration (B.B.A), Bachelors in Social Work (B.S.W) and Bachelors in Business Studies (B.B.S) are held regularly in the college.
+Classic College International (CCI) is a private college located at Pingala Marg, Gaushala, in Kathmandu, Nepal.
+The college was established in 2056 BS (1999 AD) at Thapathali and was later relocated to Gaushala in 2062 BS (2005 AD).

+Classic College International offers higher secondary (+2) programmes in Science, Management, and Humanities, as well as undergraduate programmes including Bachelor of Business Administration (BBA), Bachelor of Social Work (BSW), and Bachelor of Business Studies (BBS).
+The institution conducts its academic programmes on a regular basis.

-The current principal of the college is Mani Kumar Poudel (Degree in English, Degree in Human Rights).
+As of 2024, the principal of the college is Mani Kumar Poudel.